theScottyJam/proposal-strict-js-types/README.md

 The type declaration of the `point` parameter shown above simply describes the shape of an object, and any value that conforms to this shape automatically has that type, whether or not you explicitly gave it that type.

-While this works great for TypeScript, it can be problematic if we want a fast type system with strong guarantees.
+While this works great for TypeScript, it can be problematic if we want a fast type system that provides runtime assertions on object types.
 If we allowed a function to be declared in this sort of way in JavaScript, the runtime would have to go through each property of a passed-in object to make sure it conforms to the type, before executing the function's body.

 To help improve performance, this proposal will provide a tagging system, which works like this: